vendia/blog/posts/2020-12-07-serverless-express-finds-home-at-vendia.md

 title: 'AWS Serverless Express Finds a Loving Home at Vendia'
 description: 'The aws-serverless-express open source project has graduated from AWS Labs and is now being actively supported and sponsored by Vendia!'
 authors:
   - Brett Andrews
   - Tim Wagner
+categories:
+  - aws
+  - open source
+  - serverless
 date: '2020-12-07'
 ---